jbcodeforce/kafka-streams-samples/README.md

 docker run --tty --rm -i --network kafkanet debezium/tooling:latest
 ```

-If you run with Event Streams on Cloud set the KAFKA_BROKERS and KAFKA_USER and KAFKA_PWD environment variables accordingly (token and apikey) if you run on premise add the KAFKA_.
+If you run with Event Streams on IBM Cloud set the KAFKA_BROKERS and KAFKA_USER and KAFKA_PWD environment variables accordingly (token and apikey) if you run on premise add the KAFKA_.

 ## Projects

-Most of the Kafka streams examples are implemented as unit tests.
+Most of the Kafka streams examples in this repository are implemented as unit tests.
 So `mvn test` will run all of them.

 ### Getting started